0x6d69636b/windows_hardening/windows_10_hardening.md

 #### Device Guard

-**Warning**: Besides Virtualization Based Security, no other virtualization solution like VMware Workstation can be used at the moment.
-An Enterprise license is required to use Device Guard.
+**Warning**: An Enterprise license is required to use Device Guard.
+Besides Virtualization Based Security, no other virtualization solution like VMware Workstation can be used at the moment.

+**Update**: VMware Workstation Pro 15.5.5 can now run on Windows 10 hosts with Hyper-V enabled (Device Guard/Credential Guard).
+This requires Windows 10 version 2004 (20H1 build 19041.264) and above.

 * ID 1614: Set _Turn On Virtualization Based Security_ to **Enabled**
 	* ID 1615, ID 1616: Set _Select Plattform Security Level_ to **Secure Boot and DMA Protection**